Coronavirus – Help for the Self-employed

 Note the issued guidance refers to ‘trading profits’, and broadly means ‘taxable trading profits’.

 HMRC have produced an eligibility checker and this can be found at https://www.tax.service.gov.uk.
 To use the checker, taxpayers will need their 10-digit Unique Tax Reference (UTR) and national insurance number.

 To be eligible, the individual must derive more than half of their income from the self-employment in 2018/19, or more than half of their income on average across 2016/17 to 2018/19.
 This requirement may penalise those who are both employed and self-employed.

 For those whose self-employment started after 6 April 2019, there remains no help available under the SEISS.

 How to Claim

 HMRC will use information from taxpayers’ 2018/19 tax returns to identify those eligible for SEISS and contact individuals directly with an online claim form.
-Contact will be made using details held on the taxpayer’s personal Government Gateway account.
+Contact is being made using details held on the taxpayer’s personal Government Gateway account.
 It is therefore extremely important that information is up to date.
 Taxpayers who do not have a Government Gateway account should set one up by visiting the Gov.UK website and searching for ‘set up a personal tax account’.

 Agents are not able to claim on taxpayers’ behalf, although we will of course be happy to guide those wishing to claim through the process.

 Those eligible for a grant under SEISS will receive a lump sum payment directly into their bank account within around six days of submitting a claim.
-HMRC aims to make all payments under the scheme by 25 May 2020.

 If you have any questions, please get in touch for any specific queries.